Recent high-profile ‘rock star’ media coverage has put a minimally invasive cardiac procedure in the spotlight.

 I’m thrilled to see “rock-star” publicity bring awareness to image-guided therapy innovations like TAVR, which will help get more people back to living the lives they love and doing the things they enjoy.

-Atul has been repeatedly recognized as top physician for his specialty in the media, serves on several advisory boards, has published and lectured internationally for various interventional procedures.
+Atul continues to perform both interventional and diagnostic radiology in suburban Philadelphia, in both hospital and office-based lab settings.
+He has been repeatedly recognized as top physician for his specialty in the media and serves on several advisory boards.
+He has also published and lectured internationally on a range of interventional procedures.